DonSchenck/containers-k8s-workshop/README.md

 At this point you will need to log out and back in to your Window machine.

 ## Using Docker
 Docker Hub is an online registry where you can fetch and store images.
-You can create an account at [hub.docker.com](hub.docker.com) and then use that account to pull and store images.
+You can create an account at [hub.docker.com](hub.docker.com) and then use that account to *pull* and *push* images.

 Note that the user id is case-sensitive.